mayamcdougall/NotePaper/README.md

 * **enabled**

 	Enables additional navigation links (First, Prev, Back to Top, Next, Last) at the bottom of pages.
-At the moment, due to the lack of proper pagination, these are not enabled on the Front Page when using Front Page Mode.
-Use "Blog" to only display on pages with meta.blog set.
-Blank is disabled.
-Any other value will enabled.
+Use 'Blog' to only display on pages with meta.blog set.
+Bottom Links are always enabled on Front Page Mode unless explicitly disabled below, and always enabled for Search results and Tag search results.

 * **first, prev, next, last, top, separator**